 NATURE OF CONFLICT

 This section of the book explores the nature and forms of organisational conflict.
 The chapter presents the types of conflicts at workplaces, signs of conflict and stages of conflict management.
 Conflict takes place at different stages and forms and is managed depending on its intensity and magnitude.
-For instance, conflict occurs at individual level, where an individual has conflict within his or her workmate and it can occur among groups of people in a department or organisation.
+For instance, conflict occurs at individual level, where an individual has conflict within his or her workmate and it can occuramong groups of people in a department or organisation.
 The chapter is structured as follows; types of conflict, signs of conflict and stages of conflict management.

 FORMS OF CONFLICT